 Within the active fleet, the Russian State had 15 and its 223rd Flight Unit had five.
 While airlines have mostly parked their TU-154s, the state has kept its fleet active.
 The state fleet does not have as many cycles as the commercial fleet.
 Even if the aircraft is old, it is kept at OEM spec and should be safe to fly.

-The aircraft that crashed on Christmas Day was built in 1983 and… Continue reading
+The aircraft that crashed on Christmas Day was built in 1983 and was serviced in 2014 and 2016.
+While the… Continue reading

 IRKUT provided an interesting PDF today – MC-21-ENG